Best Gluten Free Cinnamon Rolls

 Instructions

-- Reminder, this is my recipe for gluten free cinnamon rolls.
-If you are not using gluten free flour and will be using regular all-purpose flour, please scroll up for a link to my classic vegan cinnamon rolls recipe.
+• Reminder, this is my recipe for gluten free cinnamon rolls.
+If you are not using gluten free flour and will be using regular all-purpose flour, please scroll up for a link to my classic cinnamon rolls recipe.

-- To prepare the gluten free cinnamon roll dough, begin by mixing the melted vegan butter, almond or oat milk, maple syrup, and salt together in a bowl.
+• To prepare the gluten free cinnamon roll dough, begin by mixing the melted butter, milk, maple syrup, and salt together in a bowl.
 Sprinkle the active dry yeast evenly across the top of the mixture, stir gently, and let it sit for about 10 minutes.

-- Add the gluten-free all purpose flour and mix until a dough forms.
-Add the non dairy yogurt into the bowl and use your hands to work the yogurt into the dough.
+• Add the gluten-free all purpose flour and mix until a dough forms.
+Add the yogurt into the bowl and use your hands to work the yogurt into the dough.
 This step is going to make the dough more elastic and hold together better during rolling.

-- While the rolls are baking, make the vegan cream cheese frosting by using an electric hand mixer to mix together the softened vegan butter, powdered sugar, and vegan cream cheese.
+• While the rolls are baking, make the cream cheese frosting by using an electric hand mixer to mix together the softened butter, powdered sugar, and cream cheese.
 Allow the rolls to cool and spread the icing over the rolls.
 Enjoy!

 Video